transition to the heavy bag

 The first video is virtually my first time ever hitting a heavy bag.
 I have never done any boxing or kickboxing training, have never hits pads etc. Before this I'd only ever thrown punches 'into air' as part of Tai Chi form and fajin training.
 My body weight is 60kg, my heavy bag which is a firm rag bag, with a core of sand, weighs 35kg, so significantly over half my weight.
 Let's see how I got on:

 I was quite pleased with this for a first attempt, my punches felt solid at the point of impact, with the weight of the bag travelling though my body down in to the floor (rooting).
 My arm structure was also sufficiently solid that my punches weren’t collapsing on impact at the wrist, elbow, or shoulder.
 But now looking back I'm amazed at how far I've come since then, with a relatively small amount of time devoted to this practice.
-After this I took a few months off from using the bag, and then after a few more practice sessions of around 15 minutes each I recorded this second video and then shortly after that the third video.
-So at this point I've spent around 1-2 hours total training with the heavy bag:
+After this I took a few months off from using the bag, and then after a couple more practice sessions of around 10 minutes each I recorded this second video and then shortly after that the third video.
+So at this point I've spent less than 1 hour total training with the heavy bag:

 I'm no expert, but I would guess that the received wisdom in boxing and other striking arts about how punching mechanics are learned and trained, would not suggest that someone can hit the bag so forcefully and with such linear and smooth technique, with so little practice time doing just that.